Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD: Scattering analysis

 We are now in the position to extract the $S$-wave scattering parameters.
 To properly account for the statistical correlations between the energy levels, we perform a correlated fit by minimizing a $\chi^2$ function defined at the level of squared momenta,

 Here, the indices $i, j$ run over all energy levels included in the fit for a given scattering channel and pion mass.
-The quantity $p^2(E_i)$ is the squared momentum determined from the $i$-th lattice energy level $E_i$ by numerically solving eq.~(\ref{eq.EL.p}), $p_{\rm ERE}^2(i,a_0, r_0, \dots )$ is the solution of the the L\"uscher quantization condition~\eqref{eq:Luscher.formula.swave} with ERE parametrization ~\eqref{eq:ere}, and $C_{\rm cov}$ is the covariance matrix of the squared momenta.
+The quantity $p^2(E_i)$ is the squared momentum determined from the $i$-th lattice energy level $E_i$ by numerically solving eq.~(\ref{eq.EL.p}), $p_{\rm ERE}^2(i,a_0, r_0, \dots )$ is the solution of the L\"uscher quantization condition~\eqref{eq:Luscher.formula.swave} with ERE parametrization ~\eqref{eq:ere}, and $C_{\rm cov}$ is the covariance matrix of the squared momenta.

 By truncating the ERE at $\mathcal{O}(p^2)$ (denoted as leading order (LO) hereafter), we obtain the scattering length $a_0$ and effective range $r_0$.
 The resulting values of $a_0$ and $r_0$ are collected in table~\ref{tab:ERE.FitRslts.UpToP2}.
 The labels \lq\lq Raw" and \lq\lq DRC" in the table denote the $p\cot\delta_0$ datasets derived from energy levels without and with DRC, respectively.
-It can be found that the impact of DRC on scattering lengths $a_0$ is negligible, since it is predominantly determined by the lowest-lying two-particle energy levels nearest to the non-interacting threshold.
-Those lowest energy levels have zero momentum $p=\left|\mathbf{p}_{\mathbf{1}, \mathbf{2}}\right|=0$, and the DRC term $c^2p^2$ in the dispersion relation vanishes.
-In contrast, the effective range $r_0$ exhibits pronounced sensitivity to DRC across nearly all scattering channels.
-For instance, in the $\Xi_{cc}\pi^{(0,\frac{3}{2})}$ system at $M_{\pi}\sim 300$ MeV, the DRC shifts $r_0$ from $-0.23(11)$ fm to $-0.03(19)$ fm with $\chi^2/{\rm dof}$ improved from $4.29$ to $1.54$.
-We adopt the values from fits to the DRC-applied data as our final results for both threshold parameters, although $a_0$ is robust against the DRC.
+It can be found that the Raw and DRC-applied results are consistent with each other within 1-$\sigma$ uncertainties, indicating the impact of DRC on $a_0$ and $r_0$ is mild.
+In particular for $a_0$, it is predominantly determined by the lowest-lying two-particle energy levels nearest to the non-interacting threshold, which have zero momentum $p=\left|\mathbf{p}_{\mathbf{1}, \mathbf{2}}\right|=0$ with vanishing DRC term $c^2p^2$ in the dispersion relation.
+Nevertheless, we adopt the values from fits to the DRC-applied data as our final results for both threshold parameters.
 Based on the fitted values, our LO ERE predictions of $p\cot\delta_0$ are presented as solid green lines with bands in figure~\ref{fig:ERE.shifted}.

 To assess the influence of the ERE truncation on the scattering lengths, we perform additional fits by employing the ERE expression up to $\mathcal{O}(p^4)$ (labeled as next-to-leading order (NLO) hereafter).
 Our NLO ERE predictions are shown as yellow lines with bands in figure~\ref{fig:ERE.shifted}.
 Due to limited data points and one additional free parameter $v_2$, the NLO fits lead to substantially larger uncertainties compared to the LO fits, as can be seen in the figure.
 In table~\ref{tab:ERE.FitRslts.P2vsP4}, we compare the results of the scattering length $a_0$ obtained from the LO and NLO fits.
 One finds that the scattering length $a_0$ remains stable under different ERE truncation orders, with deviation within $1\sigma$ for most channels.
 This truncation insensitivity of $a_0$ aligns with its dominant contribution from near-threshold energy levels.
 We do not show the effective range $r_0$ and shape parameter $v_2$ in table~\ref{tab:ERE.FitRslts.P2vsP4} due to their large statistical errors.
 Note also that the dataset for the $\Xi_{cc}K^{(1,0)}$ channel is insufficient for us to conduct an NLO ERE fit with three free parameters.